 Kelly’s Korner, 2526 Delaware Avenue, Buffalo

 Featured as a top contender on our underground wing joints, Kelly’s Korner draws customers based on their prowess to do Buffalo cuisine just right.
 Although the tender roast beef is sliced wafer thin, Kelly’s Korner layers each cut into a Mount Everest of beef.
 Seriously, this thing is like 6″ tall.

 Joey’s Place, 1122 Hertel Avenue, Buffalo

 When you think of a restaurant serving a sandwich as classic and revered as Buffalo’s beef on weck, you probably think of a place that’s been in business for decades.
 Enter Joey’s Place.
-Although they’re one of Hertel’s newest eateries, they’ve already established themselves as a serious beef on weck slinger.
+Although they’re a relatively new Hertel eatery, they’ve already established themselves as a serious beef on weck slinger.

 Connor’s Restaurant, 3465 Seneca Street, West Seneca